 Zig Zag Cafe

 The romantic craft cocktail bar tucked away behind the stairs below Pike Place serves Greek fries, made with fresh-cut potatoes and wild oregano and served with a tzatziki-inspired Greek ranch.
-Add feta for an extra two dollars.
+Get a sprinkle of feta for an extra two dollars.